tomekness/pipeline_esp8266-blynk-phonkApp/README.md

 ## Example 01 - onBoard Button and LED

-* Get blynk app by scanning the QR code in the example Folder
+* Get blynk project by scanning the QR code in the example Folder
 * Get Device Auth Token send by Mail from Blynk.app
 * Open Arduino code from example Folder
 * Adjust Wifi settings and Auth Token